 - Wahoo KICKR Snap 2017 Model: $599 Wheel-On trainer using a 10.5 lbs flywheel, no cassette included

-The new KICKR Core was specifically designed to compete directly with the Tacx Flux and the Elite Direto, both of which have done extremely well in the last two years at the $899 price point, easily undercutting Wahoo’s KICKR lineup (and likely costing them a lot of money).
-Of course, in the last few weeks Tacx went ahead and applied the pressure again by cutting the price down of the Flux to $799 (while also announcing the new Tacx Flux 2 today at $899-$949 – exact price TBD).
+The new KICKR Core was specifically designed to compete directly with the Tacx Flux and the Elite Direto.
+Both trainers have done extremely well in the last two years at the $899 price point, easily undercutting Wahoo’s flagship KICKR and likely taking a chunk of of Wahoo’s sales.
+Tacx recently dropped the price of the Flux to $799 and also announced the Tacx Flux 2 ($899-$949 – exact price TBD).

-Either way, this new CORE option will definitely be appealing to those that were looking at the Wahoo KICKR CLIMB, which is finally shipping, but didn’t quite want to fork out as much as Wahoo was charging for their top end direct drive trainer, the KICKR (yes, the Wahoo SNAP 2017 is also compatible…but some folks just want a direct drive unit).
+Observation: The new CORE option will definitely be appealing to those that were looking at the Wahoo KICKR CLIMB, which is finally shipping, but didn’t want to fork over $1199 price tag for the KICKR.
+(YES, the Wahoo SNAP 2017 is also compatible…but some folks just want a direct drive unit).

 Wahoo KICKR CORE 2018 Model